merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 ### 3. Look at relative abundance of taxa across samples

-If you provide a merged <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> or <span class="artifact-n">[single-profile-db](/help/main/artifacts/single-profile-db)</span>, then you'll be able to look at the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
-Essentially, this adds additional columns to your output (one per sample) that descrbe the relative abundance of each hit in each sample.
+If you provide a merged <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> or <span class="artifact-n">[single-profile-db](/help/main/artifacts/single-profile-db)</span>, then you'll be able to examine the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
+Essentially, this adds additional columns to your output (one per sample) that describe the relative abundance of each hit in each sample.

-Running this will look something like this,
+Running this will look something like this:
 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                            &#45;&#45;metagenome&#45;mode \